 If the group size is above 5 people we offer a special price on the 10 days Annapurna Base Camp trekking, and for online booking, we have easy, fast, cheap, and secure online payment platforms.

-Accommodations during the 10 Days Annapurna Base Camp Trek
+Accommodations during the 10 Days Annapurna Base Camp Tour

-The accommodation during the 10-days Annapurna Base Camp trek includes two nights at Thamel, two nights at one of the finest hotels in Lakeside, Pokhara, and eight nights at comfortable teahouses (lodges) along the Annapurna trail.
+The accommodation of the trek includes two nights at Thamel, two nights at one of the finest hotels in Lakeside, Pokhara, and eight nights at comfortable teahouses (lodges) along the Annapurna trail.

-10 days Annapurna Base Camp trek is a well-developed trail with the availability of quality lodges in almost every major stop.
+10 days ABC trek is a well-developed trail with the availability of quality lodges in almost every major stop.
 The first two nights of the trek at Ghandruk and Chhomrong, offer accommodation with an attached bathroom.
-Most teahouses in the lower Annapurna region offer free of cost hot-shower facility.
+Most teahouses in the lower Annapurna region offer free of cost hot-shower facilities.
 The rest of the nights at the villages of Himalaya, Machhapuchere Base camp, Annapurna Base Camp, and Sinuwa offer accommodation with basic facilities.

 Each teahouse along the trail offers room on a sharing basis.
 One may find two single beds in every room.
 The option for booking the group room for group travelers is also available.
 Hotels in Kathmandu and Pokhara offer quality rooms with an attached bathroom, hot shower, television, and laundry service.